barryclark/jekyll-now/_posts/2020-09-15-How-Things-Change.md

 That was only the beginning.

-Thousands of women (and men) have since come forward with revelations on sexual abuse, resulting in many public figures been disgraced around the world.
+Thousands of women (and men) have since come forward with revelations of historical sexual abuse, resulting in many public figures been disgraced around the world.
 This came to be collectively known as the [#metoo movement][15].
-Most importantly, this kick-started a number of initiatives around the world, focusing on gender inequality in the workplace and society.
+Most importantly, this also triggered a number of initiatives around the world, focusing on gender inequality in the workplace and society.
 The #metoo snowball is still rolling.

+Here is an interesting question:
-Now, Harvey W had been at it for 20 years.
+Harvey W had been at it for 20 years.
 Countless others before, like him, have been abusing their power.

 Why did it take so long for Harvey W to face justice?